Understanding Insurance Coverage for Drug and Alcohol Rehab

-Point of sale plans work very similar to HMO plans.
+Point-of-sale plans work very similarly to HMO plans.
 However, it is possible to see providers outside of your network on certain occasions with POS plans.
 Every company is different in regard to the type of coverage they provide, so it is important to check the specifics of your plan.

 Generally, a POS will cover a decent portion of the cost of recovering through an inpatient or outpatient program, making them a convenient payment option for those seeking addiction treatment.